 Despite having weathered hundreds of days in rough weather and being washed in mountain streams and slung unceremoniously in with mud besplattered clothing in communal hostel washing machines, once washed, it still looks like new… almost.
 It weighs 57g and I wrote a little more about this particular purchase here.

 You can choose just about any beenie from any manufacturer you wish.
 This is simply what I like.
 It is not a cheap option but the quality is obvious.
 However that would count for nothing if it did not perform.
 The Shola 230 Esker is durable, it is reasonably lightweight, it cuts down the wind extensively and keeps my head warm, that’ll do for me.
 If I ever lose it, I’ll buy another instantly.

 PHD Minimus Down Hat

-I do have one other beanie style hat that occasionally gets carried on backpacking trips.
+I do have one other beanie style hat that increasingly gets carried on backpacking trips.
 This is my lightweight down-stuffed Minimus Down Hat from Peter Hutchinson Designs, otherwise known as PHD.
 This company produces top quality insulated gear for those intrepid explorers travelling to the extremes of the earth.
 My needs are, of course, far more modest, however the quality is still there in this little item of gear.
 It weighs just 25g and it normally lives in the pocket of my puffy jacket.
 It is there ready to be pulled out as required at camp, usually as the temperature begins to drop.
 I am careful to not let this hat get wet and it lives a fairly pampered existence.
 On the coldest of nights I will wear this instead of my Kora wool beanie.
 The hat is from PHD’s lightest range, utilising the lightest and best fabrics and stuffing and it only occasionally appears on their product range.

 Lowe Alpine Classic Mountain Cap